Aerial city view with STR property pins showing new listings being absorbed into a rental market, indigo and amber analytics dashboard

 SeasonalityNew listings launched in peak season absorb faster

-1. Check absorption rate before investing -- query your market dashboard for how quickly new active listings are reaching viable occupancy in your target area
+1. Check before investing: Query your market dashboard for how quickly new active listings are reaching viable occupancy in your target area.
+A single data point is useful; a 4-quarter trend is decisive.

-2. Track quarterly trends -- a single quarter's absorption rate is a snapshot; the trend over 3-4 quarters reveals the true direction of market health
+2. Track quarterly trends: One quarter's absorption rate is a snapshot; the direction over 3–4 quarters reveals whether the market is tightening or loosening.
+A rate falling 10+ points quarter over quarter warrants a pause.

-6. Combine with booking pace data to understand both how fast new listings fill and how quickly existing listings are booking forward
+6. Combine with booking pace: Pair absorption with booking pace data to understand both how fast new listings fill and how quickly existing listings are booking forward — together, they capture both the entry and the cruising speed.

 Frequently Asked Questions